-“Perfect for anyone who needs Basic Life Support skills”
+“Perfect for GPs and AHPs who needs Basic Life Support skills and more”

 It is a common expectation that healthcare staff will have sufficient knowledge and skills to be able to recognise and respond to signs of clinical deterioration.